hardiktheprogrammer/starknetbook/src/ch00-00-introduction.md

 These are some key features of Starknet:

-- Low Costs: Transactions on Starknet cost less than on Ethereum.
+- **Low Costs**: Transactions on Starknet cost less than on Ethereum.
   Future updates like Volition and EIP 4844 will make it even cheaper.

-- Developer-Friendly: Starknet lets developers easily build decentralized apps using its native language, Cairo.
+- **Developer-Friendly**: Starknet lets developers easily build decentralized apps using its native language, Cairo.

-- Speed and Efficiency: Upcoming releases aim to make transactions even faster and cheaper.
+- **Speed and Efficiency**: Upcoming releases aim to make transactions even faster and cheaper.

-- CVM: Thanks to Cairo, Starknet runs on it´s own VM, called Cairo VM (CVM), that allow us to innovate beyond the Ethereum Virtual Machine (EVM) and create a new paradigm for decentralized applications.
+- **CVM**: Thanks to Cairo, Starknet runs on it´s own VM, called Cairo VM (CVM), that allow us to innovate beyond the Ethereum Virtual Machine (EVM) and create a new paradigm for decentralized applications.

 Here are some of them:

-- Account Abstraction: Implemented at the protocol level, this facilitates diverse signing schemes while ensuring user security and self-custody of assets.
+- **Account Abstraction**: Implemented at the protocol level, this facilitates diverse signing schemes while ensuring user security and self-custody of assets.

-- Volition: Will be implemented on testnet during Q4 2023 will allow developers to regulate data availability on Ethereum (L1) or on Starknet (L2).
+- **Volition**: Will be implemented on testnet during Q4 2023 will allow developers to regulate data availability on Ethereum (L1) or on Starknet (L2).
 Reducing L1 onchain data can radically reduce costs.

-- Paymaster: Starknet will allow users to choose how to pay for transaction fee, follows the guidelines laid out in EIP 4337 and allows the transaction to specify a specific contract, a **Paymaster**, to pay for their transaction.
+- **Paymaster**: Starknet will allow users to choose how to pay for transaction fee, follows the guidelines laid out in EIP 4337 and allows the transaction to specify a specific contract, a **Paymaster**, to pay for their transaction.
 Supports gasless